atk/solid-register/README.md

         }
       | boolean;
   };
-  /** which DOM implementation should be registered and what URL should be used (default: jsdom and https://localhost:3000) */ dom?:
+  /** which DOM implementation should be registered and what URL should be used (default: whatever is found first, jsdom, happy-dom or linkedom and https://localhost:3000) */ dom?:
     | "jsdom"
     | "happy-dom"